 Doulas Need to Provide Support Before Active Labor

-As a childbirth educator and a doula, I had been asked on multiple occasions, “At what point in labor should my doula come to support me?”
+As a childbirth educator and a doula, I had been asked on multiple occasions, “At what point in labor should my doula support start?”
 Different doulas have different policies when it comes to this question.
-Some doulas don’t join you until you are in active labor, and some don’t even come to meet you until you’re at the hospital.
+Some doulas don’t provide support until you are in active labor.
 Personally, I find that the latent phase of labor, which occurs well before active labor, is the hardest part for most parents.
 Though many doctors consider the latent stage to last until the cervix dilates to 4 cm, new evidence is showing it lasts even longer, and according to the American College of Obstetricians and Gynecologists, the latent phase really should be considered to last until 6 cm dilation.
 The latent stage can last several hours, but it can also last several weeks.
 During this time, mothers are often excited, nervous, and sometimes may even start to doubt their ability to labor.
 Consequently, the emotional support they receive at this point in labor effects the outcome of their entire labor process.

 As soon as I get a text from my client that she is in labor, I like to get on the phone.
 Based on what she says and the sound of her voice, I can make suggestions.
-As she starts to progress, we discuss at what point I should come to her house.
-Every mother is different, but it is important that I arrive during the latent stage, before active labor starts.
-Guidance and reassurance at this stage helps clients feel safe and confident with their decision making.
-When soon-to-be parents feel secure and informed, they won’t choose to go to the hospital too early.
-If they choose to go to the hospital too soon, they may not be able to labor freely in the more confined space, while if they chose to remain at home longer, they would have had more freedom to move around.
-According to Evidence Based Birth, using upright and active positions during the first stage of labor leads to shorter overall labors and less need for epidurals.
+I continually stand by to provide support over FaceTime by encouraging her to try out different positions and other comfort measures.
+As she starts to progress, we discuss at what point she should go to the hospital and when I should arrive.
+Every mother is different, but it is important that I provide support during the latent stage, before active labor starts.
+Guidance and reassurance at this stage help clients feel safe and confident with their decision-making.
+If they choose to go to the hospital too soon, they may not be able to labor freely in the more confined space, while if they choose to remain at home longer, they would have more freedom to move around.
+According to Evidence Based Birth, using upright and active positions during the first stage of labor leads to shorter overall labor and less need for epidurals.

-One scenario in which your doula’s presence is necessary early on is in the case of PROM (Pre labor rupture of membranes).
+One scenario in which your doula’s presence is necessary early on is in the case of PROM (pre-labor rupture of membranes).
 This is when a woman’s amniotic sac breaks before labor starts.
 In most cases of PROM, doctors want women to come in right away to make sure that both she and the baby are okay.
-Some people do not have their doulas come meet them at the hospital until they are actually in active labor.
-However, in my experience, it is so important to have your doula’s presence with you when you arrive at the hospital.
-Doulas help clients self-advocate and ask the right questions when it comes to the woman and the baby’s health status.
+Some people do not have their doulas meet them at the hospital until they are actually in active labor.
+However, in my experience, it is so important to have your doula’s presence with you when you at the hospital.
+Doulas help clients self-advocate and ask the right questions when it comes to the woman’s and the baby’s health status.
 Doulas help clients ask questions about their care so that they can make confident choices with their doctor.
-Early informed decision making ultimately decides the route of the entire birth.
+Early informed decision-making ultimately decides the route of the entire birth.

 Leave a Reply